-Llama vs Alpaca: Size & Weight
+Llama vs Alpaca: Size, Weight and Appearance

 The biggest difference between an alpaca and a llama is their size: alpacas are a lot smaller.